 Roof Pitch and Birdsmouth Calculator

-Beyond the basic pitch or rise calculations, this tool also provides additional results such as birdsmouth cuts, tail length, and required post height support.
+Beyond basic pitch or rise calculations, this tool also provides additional outputs such as birdsmouth cuts, tail length, and the required post height for structural support.
+It also includes visual references to help you understand how the rafter will be cut for different sub-fascia and soffit configurations.

 In real-world framing, two pieces of information are usually known from the start: